gitter-badger/BraidOS/What Really Is A Computer System.md

 **Abstract:** We discuss modern Operating System models & various System Concepts.
 We try to generalize on these models and derive possible new directions for 'System Concepts'.

+This paper serves as a (revisable) discussion interface to the topics that are addressed in detail in an upcoming paper on: 'Generalized Braids'.

 ##An OS is Just Packaging

 An "Operating System" is just the word given to any "container" that packages various "System Concepts" for how to use a machine.